Stay in Congress to be fleeting for Georgia election winner

 Hall and Franklin are both Democrats.

 The most junior member of the House will arrive on Capitol Hill with very little time to accomplish anything besides being guaranteed that they can be remembered as a congressman.
 Lewis’ successor will serve only until the current Congress ends on Jan.
-3, and neither Hall or Franklin are running in the Nov.
+3, and neither Hall nor Franklin is running in the Nov.
 3 general election, which will determine who wins a full two-year term.

 “We need leadership now, not in December,” Hall said.